Duke of Finland: Duke Valdemar

 Valdemar's seal from 1307, with the Bjälbo lion.

 Valdemar (d.
-1318), the youngest son of King Magnus Ladulås (1240–1290), was granted the Duchy of Finland as an appanage at the coronation of his elder brother King Birger in 1302.
-Birger’s instructions to the castellan of Turku from 1303 show that Valdemar held administrative responsibilities in Finland, even if he did not reside there.
+1318), the youngest son of King Magnus Ladulås, was granted the Duchy of Finland as an appanage at the coronation of his elder brother King Birger in 1302.
+He thereafter also styled himself Duke of Sweden, like his brother Erik, though he continued to use an earlier seal naming him Duke of Finland.